Ztutsma/FSE100-Team-9-App/README.md

 2. `rm -r node_modules/`
 3. `npm install`

 These steps will clean the npm cache and reinstall the node modules.
-This usually fixes the issue.
+This may take several minutes but usually fixes the issue.